cedeber/concise-rust-book/src/ch01-08-control-flow.md

 }
 ```

-one requirement for `match` expressions is that they need to be _exhaustive_.
+One requirement for `match` expressions is that they need to be _exhaustive_.
 At least one arm needs to match.
 One way to ensure you have covered every possibility is to have a catchall pattern for the last arm.
 A particular pattern `_` will match anything, but it never binds to a variable.

 ```rust